longhorn/website/content/docs/1.4.0/references/settings.md

 The interval in minutes to keep the backup resource that was failed.
 Set to 0 to disable the auto-deletion.

 Failed backups will be checked and cleaned up during backupstore polling which is controlled by **Backupstore Poll Interval** setting.
 Hence this value determines the minimal wait interval of the cleanup.
 And the actual cleanup interval is multiple of **Backupstore Poll Interval**.
 Disabling **Backupstore Poll Interval** also means to disable failed backup auto-deletion.

+#### Restore Volume Recurring Jobs

+> Default: `false`

+This setting allows restoring the recurring jobs of a backup volume from the backup target during a volume restoration if they do not exist on the cluster.
+This is also a volume-specific setting with the below options.
+Users can customize it for each volume to override the global setting.

+> Default: `ignored`

+- `ignored`: This is the default option that instructs Longhorn to inherit from the global setting.

+- `enabled`: This option instructs Longhorn to restore volume recurring jobs/groups from the backup target forcibly.

+- `disabled`: This option instructs Longhorn no restoring volume recurring jobs/groups should be done.

 ### Scheduling